-Our Zuppa Toscana soup is an easy Olive Garden® copycat of their sausage potato soup.
-You’ll save money with our Zuppa Toscana soup recipe!
+Our Zuppa Toscana Soup Recipe is an easy Olive Garden® copycat of their sausage potato soup.
+You’ll save money with our Italian Zuppa soup!
+The texture of this creamy soup is one of my favorite things!

 For a hands-off option, check out my recipe for Instant Pot Zuppa Toscana.

-It’s just as tasty as this stove top version, and you can have it on the table in 30 minutes.
-It is the perfect solution when you’re pinched for time.
+It’s just as tasty as this stovetop version, and you can have it on the table in 30 minutes.
+It is the perfect solution when you’re pressed for time.

-If you’ve never tried this Italian soup, we think you’ll love it!
+If you’ve never tried this Italian Olive Garden Zuppa Toscana soup, we think you’ll love it!
 It’s a classic, featuring potatoes, sausage, and fresh kale in a perfectly seasoned, creamy broth.

-- Russet potatoes – Not only is this what the restaurant uses in their recipe, but I find that the flavor and texture can’t be beat!
+- Russet potatoes – Not only is this what the restaurant uses in their Zuppa Toscana soup recipe, but I find that the flavor and texture can’t be beat!

 - Not a fan of kale?
 Fresh baby spinach tastes just as delicious in this dish.
 Just be sure to remove the stems first.